treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 <class 'list'>
 ```

-The type of a class is its metaclass, which is usually `type` (technically `type` is a class and not a function):
+The type of a class is its metaclass, which is usually `type`:

 ```pycon
 >>> type(list)